bobsub218/How-to-launch-a-project-on-polkadot-Tutorial/README.md

 For the creation of a parachain it is necessary to know the substrate.
 Substrate and polkadot are written in Rust.
 As a result, it is possible to implement parachain development in Rust.

-To facilitate parachain development, Polkadot provides two PDKs (Parachain Development Kit).
+To facilitate parachain development, Polkadot provides two PDK (Parachain Development Kit).
 The first working and available PDK is called Substrate and the second Cumulus.

 The basic tool set for the development of the polkadot parachain consists of: